EIRES:Training-free AI-Generated Image Detection via Edit-Induced Reconstruction Error Shift: Experiments

-\textbf{Datasets and Metrics.} We conduct experiments on the GenImage \cite{zhu2023genimage} benchmark, where real images are taken from ImageNet \cite{imagenet} and generated images are drawn from eight representative generative models: ADM \citep{ADM}, BigGAN \citep{BigGAN}, GLIDE \citep{Nichol22GLIDE}, Midjourney \citep{22Midjourney}, SD v1.4/1.5 \citep{Rombach22SD}, VQDM \citep{Gu22VQDM}, and Wukong \citep{Gu22Wukong}.
-We follow the work~\citep{he2024rigid, Lare} and assess detection performance using accuracy (ACC), area under the ROC curve (AUROC) and average precision (AP). \textbf{Baselines.} We compare representative methods for AI-generated image detection, including both training-based and training-free approaches.
-The training-based methods include CNNSpot~\cite{wang2020cnn}, Spec~\cite{zhang2019detecting}, F3Net~\cite{qian2020thinking}, GramNet~\cite{liu2020global}, DIRE~\cite{wang2023dire}, and LaRE$^2$~\cite{luo2024lare}.
-Following the GenImage protocol, each is trained on one generator and tested on the rest, with results averaged to obtain a single performance score.
-For training-free methods, AERO~\cite{Aero} computes perceptual reconstruction error using LPIPS on the second layer of a pre-trained VGG(LPIPS\textsubscript{v2})~\cite{VGG16} network.
-RIGID~\cite{he2024rigid} exploits the sensitivity of synthetic images to Gaussian noise.
-MIB~\cite{brokman2025manifold} performs score-function analysis with a pre-trained diffusion model.
-These are selected as representative and widely used baselines for detection. \textbf{Implementation Details.} All experiments are conducted on the GenImage dataset, with images center-cropped and resized to 512×512 pixels.
-We use Stable Diffusion (SD) v1.5 as the default reconstruction model.
-Structured editing is performed using the ERNIE-iRAG-Edit model (ERNIE) \citep{baidu2025iragedit}.
-We adopt the Multi-Edit Max (M-E Max) strategy to compute dynamic reconstruction error.
-We use LPIPS\textsubscript{v2} as the distance metric computed from the second layer of a pre-trained VGG network.
-We set $\tau = -0.00472$ for ReGap\textsubscript{$\tau$}.
-See the supplementary for code and additional details.
+\textbf{Baselines.} We compare EIRES against representative AI-generated image detection methods, covering both training-based and training-free approaches.
+Training-based baselines include CNNSpot~\cite{wang2020cnn}, Spec~\cite{zhang2019detecting}, F3Net~\cite{qian2020thinking}, GramNet~\cite{liu2020global}, DIRE~\cite{wang2023dire} and LaRE$^{2}$~\cite{luo2024lare}.
+Following the GenImage protocol, each model is trained on one generator and evaluated on the remaining ones, with results averaged to obtain a single performance score.
+Training-free baselines include AERO~\cite{Aero}, which computes perceptual reconstruction error using LPIPS\textsubscript{v2}~\cite{VGG16}, RIGID~\cite{he2024rigid}, which leverages the sensitivity of synthetic images to Gaussian perturbations, MIB~\cite{brokman2025manifold}, which performs score-function analysis with a pre-trained diffusion model and HFI~\cite{HFI}, which examines high-frequency sensitivity in autoencoder reconstructions to reveal distribution-level discrepancies.
+These methods represent widely adopted training-free detection baselines.

+\textbf{Implementation Details.} Images are center-cropped and resized to $512\times512$ resolution.
+Stable Diffusion (SD) v1.5 is used as the default reconstruction model.
+Structured edits are generated using ERNIE-iRAG-Edit (ERNIE)~\citep{baidu2025iragedit}.
+LPIPS\textsubscript{v2} (VGG-2 layer)~\cite{Aero} is used as the distance metric.
+We apply three edit types consistent with \Cref{fig:moti}: \begin{itemize} \item \textbf{Add}: regenerates the masked region using prompts such as ``add an object in this area". \item \textbf{Erase}: removes the masked content and restores with prompts like ``erase the masked area and fill naturally". \item \textbf{SemR}: performs a semantic-preserving regeneration of the full with prompts such as ``reconstruct as original". \end{itemize} Additional implementation details and code are provided in the supplementary material.